Neill's Story

-Neill was a graduate of Notre Dame Academy Elementary, Tyngsborough High School, New York University with honors (Bachelor of Arts in International Relations with Business and German minors) and Georgetown University Law Center (J.D.).
+Neill was a graduate of Notre Dame Academy Elementary, Tyngsborough High School, New York University (B.A. in International Relations with Business and German minors, cum laudae) and Georgetown University Law Center (J.D.).

 He had a passion and talent for creative writing as early as second grade.
 During that year, his teacher wrote him a short letter expressing admiration for and enjoyment of his stories, and encouraged him to continue using his imagination for writing.

 During High School, Neill was more than a gifted writer.
-His participation in the National Honor Society, Peer Leadership, Student Senate, Drama Club and Pride First team, as well as helping to create the Chairman’s’’’ Award Presentation were all important to him.
+His participation in the National Honor Society, Peer Leadership, Student Senate, Drama Club and Pride First team were all important to him.
 Although not a natural athlete like many of his friends, he played some soccer and basketball and ran track and cross country.
-Neill was awarded many honors, distinctions and competition awards, particularly for verbal and writing skills, but also Chemistry and Economics.
+Neill was awarded many honors, distinctions and competition awards, particularly for verbal and writing skills (including the honor of attending the Breadloaf Writers' Conference at Middlebury College, VT and receiving a perfect score on the AP Language exam).
 He was a National Merit Semi-Finalist.
 And last but not least, he was elected by his classmates as both Junior and Senior Class President.
 This honor he treasured more than any achievement during high school years.

 Following his classes, school sports and activities at THS, he frequently went to one of his five jobs, sometimes at two different Tyngsborough locales in one evening.
 His favorite volunteer work during this time was working with the elderly at Senior Centers.

-Neill’s love of writing and work ethic continued during college.
+Neill’s love of writing and his work ethic continued during college.
 He was on the Dean’s List every semester, including his “9/11 semester”.
 His student housing at the time was a 7th floor apartment across /around corner from the World Trade Center.
-That morning, his first-class day of Sophomore year, he boarded the NYU bus going uptown to the campus.
+That morning, his first day of Sophomore year, he boarded the NYU bus going uptown to the campus.
 He thought he was going to take a German language placement exam.
-While at a stoplight in front of the Towers, he had a direct view (lying on the floor of bus looking up) of the second plane hitting and a grim picture of the aftermath of first plane strike.
-Because the windows in apartment were left open, it was contaminated with piles of ashes.
+While at a stoplight in front of the Towers, he had a direct view of the second plane hitting and a grim picture of the aftermath of the first plane strike.
+Because the windows in the apartment were left open, it was contaminated with piles of ashes.
 He had only the clothes he was wearing, some notebooks and his German textbook in a backpack.
-He and his roommate spent the first night on cots in the gym (after standing in line for hours to donate blood, feeling heartbroken that none was needed for survivors) and then in a Times Square hotel until January 2002.
+He and his roommate spent the first night on cots in the gym (after standing in line for hours to donate blood, feeling heartbroken that none was needed for survivors) and then in a Times Square hotel room until January 2002.

 Despite witnessing that tragic loss of life and chaotic times, Neill continued that semester acting as an Assistant to The NYU Graduate School of Public Affairs which was another opportunity to hone his writing skills.
 Later, he also worked as an Intern in The Office of the Mayor, NYC.
 This position involved heading to Gracie Mansion before starting classes to provide daily/weekly analysis of national and local press coverage for Mayor Bloomberg and press staff.